-The comal is the essential Mexican cooking pan: a smooth flat griddle used for everything, but especially for heating tortillas and making tacos and quesadillas.
+The comal is the essential Mexican cooking pan: a smooth flat griddle used for everything, but especially for heating tortillas, making quesadillas, and searing veggies for salsa.

-Clay comals are the gold standard, with thousands of years of tradition in Mexico, they give an incomparable flavor to everything they cook!
+Clay comals are the gold standard.
+With thousands of years of tradition in Mexico, they give an incomparable flavor to everything they cook!
+However, they’re quite rare in the U.S., as they’re extremely delicate.

 These red clay comals are handmade by master artisan Valentina Cruz Gutierrez, in Oaxaca, Mexico.
 They contain no additives— no glazes, dyes, varnishes— and are 100% food safe.
 Untreated clay comals are prized for their even heat distribution.